ashlynmay/ashlynmay.github.io/README.md

 Moving over to the Projects page, which you can access either by clicking on view projects, the code icon in the bottom navigation bar on mobile, or the corresponding link in the footer, you can see the featured projects per each type of project.

 The projects displayed here are imported from a project_name.md file into a sequal database based upon the content in each line of the file.
-If y
+If you want to see more projects for a given

 ...